navinsubramani/homelab-mydocumentation/setup-cloudflare-tunnel.md

 1. Simply open a web browser and navigate to the hostname you configured in the Cloudflare tunnel (e.g., `https://immich.yourdomain.com` or `authentik.yourdomain.com`).
 2. You should be able to access your services securely through the Cloudflare tunnel without exposing your server's IP address directly to the internet.

-# Configure Securtity Settings using Application and Policies
+# Configure Security Settings using Application and Policies
 1. In the Cloudflare dashboard, go to the "Zero Trust" tab and click on `Access` -> `Applications`.
 2. Click on `Add an application` and select `Self-hosted`.
 3. Enter the name of you application (e.g., `homelab`) and the hostname you configured in the Cloudflare tunnel (e.g., `immich.yourdomain.com`).